 AAdvantage members can redeem their miles for hotel rooms at more than 150,000 hotel properties worldwide.
 It’s possible to use miles or a combination of cash and miles to pay for a stay.

 Car Rental14 partners14 part.

 It’s possible to redeem miles earned with the AAdvantage credit card for car rentals, but the value isn’t as high as redeeming them for flights.

 An option to redeem AAdvantage miles for merchant gift cards is available to Gold, Platinum and Executive Platinum elite members, or those members with a minimum balance of 25,000 miles.

-The AA Executive card earns double miles with American Airlines and one mile per dollar for everything else.
+The Citi® / AAdvantage® Executive World Elite™ Mastercard® earns 2 miles with American Airlines and 1 mile per dollar for everything else.
 It is a standard rewards earning rate for co-branded airline cards.
-There’s no limit to how many miles you can earn with the Citi Executive Card, and earning miles at least once per month keeps them from expiring for as long as the card is open.
+There’s no limit to how many miles you can earn with the Citi® / AAdvantage® Executive World Elite™ Mastercard® and earning miles at least once per month keeps them from expiring for as long as the card is open.

 - American Airline Purchases

 Lounge membership includes access for the cardholder and their immediate family or two guests.
 Authorized users, which can be added at no cost, also get full lounge access.

 Cardholders who apply for either Global Entry ($100) or TSA PreCheck ($85) can get their application fees reimbursed once every five years.